 In the first chapter of the guide you installed a web agent to enforce AM's authorization decisions on Apache HTTP Server.
 That web agent is only one of many agents that work with AM.

-For details about web agents see the ForgeRock Access Management Web Agents User Guide.
+For details about web agents, see the Web Policy Agents documentation.

-For details about Java agents also see the ForgeRock Access Management Java Agents User Guide.
+For details about Java agents, see the Java Policy Agents documentation.

 Furthermore ForgeRock Identity Gateway works with applications where you want to protect access, but you cannot install a web or Java agent.
 For example, you might have a web application running in a server for which no agent has been developed.
 Or you might be protecting an application where you simply cannot install an agent.
 In that case, IG functions as a flexible reverse proxy with standard SAML v2.0 capabilities.
 For details see the ForgeRock Identity Gateway documentation.

 For client application developers, AM offers REST and Java APIs.

 AM REST APIs make the common CRUD (create, read, update, delete) easy to use in modern web applications.
 They also offer extended actions and query capabilities for access management functionality.